There are now 3 possible online modes for units:

 - 6 points

-- Indicative assessments in this unit are as follows: (1) a small group problem analysis; (2) a written opinion; and (3) a research paper.
+Indicative assessments in this unit are as follows: (1) case study analysis (x 2) and (2) research paper.
 Further information is available in the unit outline.

 - Unit Coordinator(s)